renzol2/brain/docs/midi.md

 MIDI is **_not_** an audio signal

-- It knows _nothing_ about the actual sound it is playing - it simply knows the names of the instruments it is representing
+- It knows _nothing_ about the actual [[sound-waves|sound]] it is playing - it simply knows the names of the instruments it is representing
 - MIDI is _just data_, fully divorced from sound and can be extracted from musical performance to other use cases

 ## History

-### Brief History

 MIDI was created to accommodate a rapidly diversifying market of increasingly popular [[analog-synthesizers|analog]] and hybrid synthesizers.